Fred Gumo: Family and personal life

 He is married to Mary Gumo and Emma Gumo to whom he has 10 children.
-Among his well known children are Michael Magero Gumo and Pius Omjulo Gumo, they have been trying to fit into their fathers shoes the former having vied for the Westlands Constituency seat in Nairobi County on an ODM, while the latter vied for the Endebess Constituency seat in Trans Nzoia County as an independent candidate during the 2022 general election.
+Among his well known children are Michael Magero Gumo and Pius Omulo Gumo, they have been trying to fit into their fathers shoes the former having vied for the Westlands Constituency seat in Nairobi County on an ODM, while the latter vied for the Endebess Constituency seat in Trans Nzoia County as an independent candidate during the 2022 general election.